Original Issuance Date: November 24, 2017 [Effective Fall 2018]

-This policy requires UW System students to provide disclosures about the following prior to living in university housing, or participating in study abroad or study away programs:
+This policy requires UW System students to provide disclosures about the following prior to living in university housing, or participating in study abroad programs:

 - any prior felony pleas or convictions in which the student was treated as an adult during the proceeding; and